Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch3/index.md

 Here are some coding exercises to solidify the concepts we've covered in this chapter.

 ### Problem 1 :yawning_face:
 In this chapter, we've written the `calculate_aoa` function.
-This function receives and returns Numpy arrays, even though we work with Pandas DataFrames natively.
+This function receives and returns Numpy arrays, though we work with Pandas DataFrames natively.
 We therefore needed to use the `.to_numpy()` method to convert the Pandas objects to numpy arrays.
-We also needed to cast the resulting matrix into a Pandas DataFrame, and drop the ToA values that could not be converted to AoA values.
+We also needed to cast the resulting matrix into a Pandas DataFrame, and drop the ToAs we could not convert to AoAs.

 In future, we do not want to do this every time we call the function.

 {==

-:material-pencil-plus-outline: Write a new function, called `transform_ToAs_to_AoAs`, that receives Pandas DataFrames as inputs and returns a Pandas DataFrame as output.
+:material-pencil-plus-outline: Write a new function, called `transform_ToAs_to_AoAs`, accepting Pandas DataFrames as inputs and returning a Pandas DataFrame as output.
 The function should call the `calculate_aoa` function to do the actual work.

 ==}

-??? example "Reveal answer (Please try it yourself before peeking)"
+??? example "Reveal answer (Please try it yourself before revealing the solution)"
 	``` py linenums="1"
 	def transform_ToAs_to_AoAs(
 		df_opr_zero_crossings : pd.DataFrame,